- Learn more about your career with us

 - To ensure the graduates practice within the Barwon Health values, code of conduct and accepted practice standards whilst adhering to all guidelines, policies and procedures.

-In 2023, Barwon Health will offer the following programs:
+In 2026, Barwon Health will offer the following programs:

 - Graduate Nurse Program

-- Graduate Midwife Program
+- Graduate Midwife and combined Nursing/Midwifery Programs

 - Barwon Health and Great Ocean Road Health Collaborative Graduate Nurse Program